Portkey-AI/hoot/docs/TRY_IN_HOOT.md

 - Make network requests
 - Interact with APIs on your behalf

-Hoot shows a confirmation dialog before adding any server from a link, displaying:
+Hoot shows a friendly confirmation modal (with our owl mascot 🦉) before adding any server, displaying:
-- Server name
+- Server name (auto-detected or provided)
 - Transport type
 - URL/command
 - Authentication requirements
+- A friendly reminder: "Only add servers from trusted sources"

 Always review this information carefully before confirming.